-12. (90 pts.)
-Implement your algorithms of Questions 8, 9, and 10 as part of the simple record-manager application described below.
+10. (90 pts.)
+Implement your algorithms of Question 8 as part of the simple record-manager application described below.
 Package and submit your source code as in the previous assignment, being sure to include adequate documentation.
 Poorly written or poorly documented code is likely to receive zero credit.

-The record manager stores key-data pairs of the form (k, d) where k is a non-negative integer and d is floating point number.
+The record manager stores key-data pairs of the form (k,d) where k is a non-negative integer and d is floating point number.
 (You may assume that k and d fit in Java's int and float types.)
 All user interaction with the record manager is through a text-mode command language based on the standard-input/standard-output interface.
 The input consists of one command per line.
 The record manager reads and responds to each command in turn.
 Except for the xp command, the response to each command is also a single newline-terminated line.
 The syntax and semantics of the commands, and the desired outputs, are as follows.
-We use the symbol \Box to denote a single space character.
+We use the symbol u to denote a single space character.

-1Mark Allen Weiss, Data Structures and Problem Solving Using Java, 3rd edition (Addison-Wesley, 2006), §5.3.
+$^{^1\}mathrm{Mark}$ Allen Weiss, Data Structures and Problem Solving Using Java, 4th edition (Addison-Wesley, 2010), §5.3.

 command actions c⊔k Create a record manager that contains no records and that uses a k-search-tree with the given value of k.
-The output is an empty line (single newline character). $s{\sqcup}k{\sqcup}d$ The pair (k, d) is stored in the record manager.
-If pair of the form (k, d') already exists, then the new pair replaces it.
-The output is an empty line. e⊔k If the record manager contains the key k then the output is 1 else the output is 0. $\mathtt{r}{\sqcup}\mathtt{k}$ The data d associated with key k is retrieved from the record manager.
+The output is an empty line (single newline character). s⊔k⊔d The pair (k, d) is stored in the record manager.
+If a pair of the form (k, d') already exists, then the new pair replaces it.
+The output is an empty line. e∟k If the record manager contains the key k then the output is 1 else the output is 0. $r{\sqcup}k$ The data d associated with key k is retrieved from the record manager.
 The output is d .
-If the key k is absent from the record store, the output consists of an empty line. xs The output is the size of the tree (a single integer). xh The output is the height of the tree. xa The output is a list of the labels of the tree nodes in preorder.
-These labels (some with suffixes) are to be printed on a single line, with a single space separating adjacent entrees, with no additional punctuation such as commas or brackets. xb The output is similar to that of xa but the nodes are to be listed in postorder. хp The output consists of the following two-dimensional text representation of the current state of the tree used to store the records.
-This representation of a tree t contains one line for each node of t .
-The line representing a node $n \in t$ consists of n's label prefixed with $3d$ spaces, where d is the depth of n in t .
-Further, all the lines representing descendants of a node precede the line representing that node's right sibling, if any.
+If the key k is absent from the record store, the output consists of an empty line. $d{\sqcup}k$ If there is a record with key k then it is deleted.
+The output is an empty line.
+XS The output is the size of the tree (a single integer). xh The output is the height of the tree. xa The output is a list of the key-data pairs in the tree, in preorder.
+All pairs are printed on a single line, with a single space separating adjacent pairs.
+Each pair (k, d) is printed using the parenthesized format $(k{\perp}d)$. хb The output is similar to that of xa but the nodes are to XD be listed in postorder. хр The output consists of the following two-dimensional text мP representation of the current state of the tree used to store the records.
+This representation of a tree t con- tains one line for each node of t .
+The line representing a node $n \in t$ consists of n 's (k, d) pair, printed as in the xa command, prefixed with 3d spaces, where d is the depth of n in t .
+Further, the line representing a node is printed before those of its descendants, and all the lines representing the descendants of a node precede the line representing that node's right sibling, if any.